 Opposite sides (marked equal)

-Angles (opposite angles equal)
+Angles (opposite angles are equal)

 Diagonals (showing bisection)